CS3219-AY2324S1-G04/peerprep_user_service/README.md

       "user-role": "User role is invalid."
     }
     ```
-- `401` - Session token was not provided, or does not match any existing session tokens, or does not belong to a user with the "admin" user role.
+- `401` - Session token was not provided, or is invalid, or does not belong to a user with the "admin" user role.
 - `404` - User ID does not belong to any existing user.
 - `500` - Unexpected error occurred on the server.

-### Delete a User [via Session Token]
+### Delete a User

 > [DELETE] `/user-service/user`

 Deletes the user who owns the specified session token.

-Since this is a high threat operation, the user must verify their identity by providing their password.
+Since this is a high threat operation, the user must provide their session token and also their password.

 **Query Parameters**